 It has never been easier to learn new things as it is nowadays.
 The new information technology doesn’t only give us tremendous amount of knowledge, but also a phenomenal opportunity to cooperate.
-I am myself attending my third MOOC where I can discuss course content with thousands of other students.
+I am myself attending my third MOOC (External link) where I can discuss course content with thousands of other students.
 Of course I do not try to discuss the issue with all students, but I’m involved in some of the study groups where we together try to understand the content of the course.

 So, if I would be a student in a university to day and attend a course, the first thing I would do is to create an online study group together with some friends.
 Of course we could meet “live” also, but in an online group you can always keep track of the discussions.
 In an online group you can share articles, pictures, links, videos etc. and even cooperate while creating your own document.